NVIDIA/NeMo/tutorials/llm/mamba/mamba.rst

 Inference
 ^^^^^^^^^

 For running inference on a Mamba model, one should use ``megatron_mamba_eval.py`` script.
-This evaluation script currently requires tensor/model parallel (TP1) of size one.
-If your checkpoint has TP>1, use the TP conversion step from above and set ``target_tensor_model_parallel_size=1``.
-The following is an example for using evaluation script:
+For example:

 .. code:: bash